RonenNess/BonEngine/README.md

 - Added method to render polygons.
 - Added rotation and origin to rectangles.

+# 1.5.1

+**[09/01/2021]**

+- Fixed text rotation.
+- Fixed default size when no source rect or size provided.
+- Added texts demo to examples.

 ## In Memory Of Bonnie

 `BonEngine` is named after my deceased dog, Bonnie.